Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes, because the changes you make are much smaller and it is easier to fix problems.
 - [ ] No, because each release means a risk to break something so releasing more frequently would increase the risk.
-- [ ] Yes, because frequent release encourage the developers to automate the release process.
+- [ ] Yes, because frequent release encourage the Developers to automate the release process.
 - [x] Yes, because you get earlier feedback and can learn faster.
 - [ ] No, the only way to tackle these risks is by extensive risk management.
 - [ ] No, because releasing needs extensive testing which cannot be conducted frequently.